Do you know a Penn State student who stood up for what is right?

 - Articulating the particular ethical values and principles that are most relevant to the situation

 - Assessing where really substantive agreements and disagreements occur

 What can you do?

-Nominate a Penn State Student and help these undergraduate ethical leaders receive recognition for their accomplishments.
+Nominate a Penn State Student from any campus in the commonwealth and help these undergraduate ethical leaders receive recognition for their accomplishments.